- American Physical Society Sites

 Officers.
 The Officers of the Division shall be a Chair, a Chair-Elect, a Vice-Chair, and a Secretary-Treasurer.

 Duties of the Chair.
-The Chair shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.
+The Chair has overall responsibility for the operations of the Division and shall preside at all meetings of the Executive Committee and Business Sessions of the Division at which his or her attendance is possible.
 The Chair shall see that the decisions of the Executive Committee are carried into effect and shall perform such other functions as provided in the Bylaws and as needed to conduct the affairs of the Division.

 Duties of the Chair-Elect.
 The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.